Insider Selling: Spark Networks SE (NYSEAMERICAN:LOV) Major Shareholder Sells 10,000 Shares of Stock

 - On Monday, January 11th, Viii Lp Canaan sold 10,000 shares of Spark Networks stock.
 The shares were sold at an average price of $5.60, for a total transaction of $56,000.00.

-Hedge funds have recently bought and sold shares of the stock.
-Osmium Partners LLC increased its position in Spark Networks by 26.3% in the third quarter.
-Osmium Partners LLC now owns 2,441,252 shares of the technology company’s stock worth $11,937,000 after purchasing an additional 509,039 shares during the last quarter.
-Cannell Capital LLC lifted its position in Spark Networks by 82.6% during the third quarter.
-Cannell Capital LLC now owns 1,265,049 shares of the technology company’s stock valued at $6,186,000 after purchasing an additional 572,234 shares during the last quarter.
-Squarepoint Ops LLC purchased a new stake in shares of Spark Networks during the 3rd quarter valued at about $213,000.
-Finally, Eidelman Virant Capital bought a new position in shares of Spark Networks in the 4th quarter valued at about $53,000.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Cannell Capital LLC raised its stake in shares of Spark Networks by 82.6% during the third quarter.
+Cannell Capital LLC now owns 1,265,049 shares of the technology company’s stock valued at $6,186,000 after acquiring an additional 572,234 shares in the last quarter.
+Osmium Partners LLC raised its stake in shares of Spark Networks by 26.3% during the third quarter.
+Osmium Partners LLC now owns 2,441,252 shares of the technology company’s stock valued at $11,937,000 after acquiring an additional 509,039 shares in the last quarter.
+Squarepoint Ops LLC bought a new stake in shares of Spark Networks during the third quarter valued at approximately $213,000.
+Finally, Eidelman Virant Capital bought a new stake in shares of Spark Networks during the fourth quarter valued at approximately $53,000.

 Spark Networks SE operates online dating sites and mobile applications.
 It focuses on catering professionals and highly educated singles with serious relationship intentions in North America and other international markets.
 The company operates its dating platforms under the Zoosk, EliteSingles, Jdate, Christian Mingle, eDarling, JSwipe, SilverSingles, etc.